sonydevworld/spresense/examples/lte_websocket/README.txt

   To test WebSocket echo subprotocol, type on nsh like this.
     nsh> lte_websocket echo WebSocket Works!

-  If successful, output following message with some debug messages.
+  When it works well, output following message with some debug messages.
     "exiting cwebsocket : SUCCESS"
-  If fail, output following message with some debug messages.
+  When it faced on some errors, output following message with some debug messages.
     "exiting cwebsocket : FAILURE"

   This test uses the following parameters.